Meet our Champions

 Sara Albagir Abdalla (University of Khartoum, Sudan)

-Sara Albagir Abdalla is an emerging professional in microbiology, deeply committed to education and community outreach.
-Sara has spearheaded initiatives to enhance microbiological sciences in Sudan, founding the 'Sudanese Community of Microbiologists (MicroGen)' and providing career guidance, educational content, and practical training.
-As a Society Champion, she aims to expand her professional network, mentor emerging scientists in Africa and globally; broaden her outreach efforts, and advocate for public health.
-Her primary interests include antimicrobial resistance, microbiota and immunity, bacterial genetics, and host-pathogen interactions.
+I am an emerging professional in microbiology, deeply committed to education and community outreach.
+I have spearheaded initiatives to enhance microbiological sciences in Sudan, founding the 'Sudanese Community of Microbiologists (MicroGen)' and providing career guidance, educational content and practical training.
+As a Society Champion, I aim to expand my professional network, mentor emerging scientists in Africa and globally; broaden my outreach efforts and advocate for public health.
+My primary interests include antimicrobial resistance, microbiota and immunity, bacterial genetics and host-pathogen interactions.

 ASIA